Managing contaminated land

 General environmental duty

-All persons have a general environmental duty (GED) under the Environmental Protection Act 1994 (EP Act) to not carry out any activity that causes, or is likely to cause, environmental harm unless the person has an authority to do so, or has taken all reasonable and practicable measures to prevent or minimise the harm.
+All persons have a general environmental duty (GED) under the Environmental Protection Act 1994 (EP Act) to not carry out any activity that causes, or is likely to cause, environmental harm unless the person has an authority to do so, or has taken all reasonably practicable measures to prevent or minimise the harm.
+It is an offence to fail to comply with the general environmental duty and this failure causes, or is likely to cause, serious or material environmental harm.

 Essentially a duty of care, the GED applies to all persons undertaking activities (including notifiable activities) in Queensland or outside Queensland that may affect Queensland's environment.